Nyanm/Saccharomyces-cerevisiae/README.md

 ### I only use built version

-   1. Run the bare .exe, it will generate a config.txt and shut itself down.
+   1. Run the bare .exe, it will generate a config.cfg and shut itself down.

-   2. Fill up the config.exe under the instruction, examples are giving there.
+   2. Fill up the config.cfg under the instruction, examples are giving there.

    3. Run the application again, it will initialize some data, and an image archive automatically from your HDD game.